Centennial Child Support Attorney

 A balance of factors and issues go into the statute-mandated formula for calculating child support in Colorado.
 Pursuant to C.R.S.
 14-10-115, parents are responsible for providing financial support for their children.
 The courts recognize this and they also understand that the costs of raising a child can be varied and complex.
 For example, even if you and your ex-partner share equal, 50/50 parenting time, one party will still likely owe child support to the other due to a disparity of income and other elements included in the support formula.
 Things like what each person pays in child care costs or health insurance benefits are also part of the equation.
 As such, figuring out the monthly amount of child support is not as straightforward as it may seem.

 Oftentimes, litigation can arise regarding what either party’s income actually is.
 One parent may receive bonuses or commissions, which should be factored in.
 On the other hand, one parent may be voluntarily unemployed or underemployed.
 The expectation of family law courts is that each parent will be employed to the best of his or her ability and courts can attribute or “impute” income to a party based on what they could be earning.
-An experienced attorney will be able to work with you to determine appropriate formula figures and to negotiate or litigate your case.
-These are only a couple examples of how child support litigation can get messy.
+An experienced Centennial child support lawyer will be able to work with you to determine appropriate formula figures and to negotiate or litigate your case.
+These are only a few examples of how child support litigation can get messy.

 Circumstances often change as your children get older and dynamics shift, so determining your monthly support amount often changes as well.
 Dealing with this may be an on-going issue until your last child reaches 19 years of age.
 In some cases, a modification of child support is warranted pursuant to C.R.S.
 14-10-122.
 Modifications are appropriate when the monthly child support amount would change by 10% or more and can be applied retroactively to the date a Motion to Modify Child Support is filed.